andrewavd/andrewavd.github.io/code_review.md

   end
 ```

   - `eval_board` Extract the "strategies" to their own methods.
 This may be come more critical as the need to meet the game objective of "undefeatable" computer is addressed.
-Will you atempt to create a hierarchy of ordered strategies or use an algorithm such as "minimax"?
+Will you attempt to create a hierarchy of ordered strategies or use an algorithm such as "minimax"?
 (Considering the arguments being passed from `eval_board` and the parameters being accepted by `get_best_move`, it looks like "minimax".)

   - `ln 42` Is there a need to pass the `@com` argument?
 It does not appear so at this point in the development/functionality of the game.
 The same question for `ln 52`. `next_player`, `depth`, and `best_score`.
-  -

 *Considerations*
 - Hide instance variables, consider "getters" and/or "setters" for instance variables.